 The other elemens of the footer vary according to the transaction but

-specify Delivery and Cancel dates in the case of a Purchase Order, and fields
+to specify Delivery and Cancel dates in the case of a Purchase Order,

 When you have finished a transaction and pressed F12, a record of the transaction is stored in the system as a Document.
 Each document is stored in a Catalog, along with other Documents of the same type.
 You can open one of these Document Catalogs from the Main Menu if you need to consult a prior transaction: